AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/keyword-negative-create.md

    Separate multiple values with commas, or enter them on separate lines.
 You can enter or paste up to 2000 negative keywords in one operation.
 See also the following requirements and restrictions:

-   * Maximum character lengths: [!DNL Baidu]: 30 single-byte or 15 double-byte; [!DNL Microsoft® Advertising]: 100 single-byte or 50 double-byte; [!DNL Google Ads] and [!DNL Yahoo!
+   * Maximum character lengths: [!DNL Baidu]: 30 single-byte or 15 double-byte; [!DNL Microsoft Advertising]: 100 single-byte or 50 double-byte; [!DNL Google Ads] and [!DNL Yahoo!
 Japan Ads]: 80 single-byte or 40 double-byte.

    * [!DNL Baidu] allows only one match type per keyword per ad group.
 For example, Ad Group 1 can't include both `"keyword"` and `[keyword]`.